 And this can be used in games for any age (even with adults) to great success.
 Now though… for special holiday games, I’ll try to put an extra treat in there.
 This is the time to have the not-so-healthy snacks at the special holiday games so they feel like part of the celebration, and here are a few suggestions.

-Either as game favors or to use as treat minis (if your map has big squares), I thought these little monsters could also be a cool way to incorporate any kind of snack into your game.
+Either as game favors or to use as treat minis (if your map has big squares), I thought these cute little monsters could also be a cool way to incorporate any kind of snack into your game.
 They are little creatures crocheted around an open and close egg, so you can hide goodies inside.
 These could be used for candies or for healthier snacks (blueberries, grapes, goldfish crackers, etc).

 Now, first off, if your kids are young and won’t be able to tell the difference between real dice and candy dice, it is probably not a good idea to give them candy dice and encourage them to put those in their mouths.
-Don’t want to instil that idea.
+Don’t want to instill that idea.

-If you want some snacks on the side, you can get a TTRPG themed cookie cutter and get baking!
+If you want some snacks on the side, you can get a tabletop RPG themed cookie cutter and get baking!
 I like making themed cookies for parties and holidays, and a lot of the custom cookie cutters will work with either homemade or store bought cookie dough (so it doesn’t HAVE to take a long time to make them).

-Ideas from the grocery store
+Tabletop RPG sweets and treats ideas from the grocery store

 - Halloween yogurt pretzels